-Honors Track students are also required to present their work in a suitable forum, such as Student Brown Bag series, the College of Arts and Sciences Undergraduate Research Colloquium, or an academic conference.
+Honors Track students are also required to present their work in a suitable forum, such as the Student Brown Bag series, the VSU Symposium on Undergraduate Research, or an academic conference.
 An Honors Thesis is also an option, provided there is a departmental faculty member with sufficient expertise in the thesis area and willing to serve as thesis director.
 Credit for the Honors Thesis will be earned by the student's taking POLS 4700H.
 The Honors Thesis must comply with Honors Program guidelines.
-Students completing the Honors Track Political Science major will have this option noted on their transcript.
+Students completing the Honors Track in Political Science major will have this option noted on their transcript.